alisw/alisw.github.io/infrastructure-mesos.markdown

 - [/code/manifests/{{site.master_hostgroup}}.pp](https://gitlab.cern.ch/ai/it-puppet-hostgroup-{{site.builduser}}.git/blob/HEAD:/code/manifests/{{site.master_hostgroup}}.pp)  for the master.
 - [/code/manifests/{{site.slave_hostgroup}}.pp](https://gitlab.cern.ch/ai/it-puppet-hostgroup-{{site.builduser}}.git/blob/HEAD:/code/manifests/{{site.slave_hostgroup}}.pp)  for the slaves.

-We have in particular three masters, each running on a separate OpenStack availability zone which work in an High Availability (HA) mode which allows the ensamble to continue working correctly and scheduling jobs.
+We have in particular three masters, each running on a separate OpenStack availability zone which work in an High Availability (HA) mode which allows the ensamble to continue working correctly and scheduling jobs even in eventuality that one of the machines goes down.
 In particular the masters run the following services:

 - The [**Mesos Master**](http://mesos.apache.org) service: Mesos is used to schedule some of the Jenkins jobs automatically on the cluster and to automate